CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFirmwarePolicy.md

 ```

 ### -TargetPlatform
 The target platform on which the policy to be applied.
-Either standalone or connected.\n* `Standalone` - Servers which are operating in standalone mode i.e. not connected to a Fabric Interconnected.\n* `FIAttached` - Servers which are connected to a Fabric Interconnect that is managed by Intersight.
+Either standalone or connected.\n* `Standalone` - Servers which are operating in standalone mode i.e. not connected to a Fabric Interconnected.\n* `FIAttached` - Servers which are connected to a Fabric Interconnect that is managed by Intersight.\n* `UnifiedEdgeServer` - Unified Edge sleds that is managed by Intersight.

 ```yaml
 Type: FirmwarePolicy.TargetPlatformEnum